MarwanMbarki/Android-APP-SQLITE/README.md

-# Android App BB - Hotel.
+# Android App - Hotel - B&B.

     Simple android App tutorial to insert and fetch data from SQLite to ListView.